 Like PREVI and Aranya, there are various similarities between VES and the networked neighborhoods of Indore, located in highly varied contexts.
-For developments that started out as slums and squatter settlements, the provision of infrastructure has been crucial in aiding an inclusive idea of growth.
-The neighborhoods today house an upwardly mobile, aspiring, middle class and dwellings themselves can no longer be thought of as slums.
+For developments that started out as slums and squatter settlements, the provision of infrastructure has been a crucial pivot in aiding an inclusive idea of growth.
+These neighborhoods now can no longer be considered slums or squatter settlements.
 Surely local nuances exist that privilege one location over another, but on a macro scale these neighborhoods have asserted a right to the city with a commendable access to civic amenities.
-While a detailed socio-economic survey of the current conditions of these four communities is outside of the scope of this paper, it is certainly possible to speculate upon a few emergent tendencies.
+While a detailed socio-economic survey of comparative conditions of these four communities is outside of the scope of this paper, it is certainly possible to speculate upon a few emergent tendencies.